 Within papers that apply foundation models to decision-making tasks specifically, researchers have encountered similar problems of hallucinations impacting performance. \citet{park2024clara} describe hallucinations as predicting an incorrect feasibility of an autonomous system when generating an explanation behind the uncertainty of an action to take.
 Similarly,~\citet{kwon2023reward} find that language models may provide incoherent reasoning behind their actions. \citet{wang2024conformal} and~\citet{ren2023robots} believe that these generative models also have a sense of high (false) confidence when generating incorrect or unreasonable plans.
 In the case of robot navigation and object manipulation,~\citet{hu2024deploying} and~\citet{liang2024introspective} refer to hallucinations as attempting to interact with non-existent locations or objects.

 In the code generation task,~\citet{chen2021evaluating} use the term ``alignment failure,'' with similar effects to those of hallucinations discussed above.
 More specifically, the authors informally describe an alignment failure as an outcome where a model is \emph{capable} of performing a task, but \emph{chooses} not to.
 If a model is able to complete a task successfully within its latent space (perhaps through additional prompt engineering or fine-tuning), one may ask, ``Why would the model \emph{choose} not to?''
 As foundation models are trained with the next-token reconstruction objective on a training set, they attempt to maximize the likelihood of the next token appearing at test-time as well.
-Consequently, if the test-time prompt includes even minor mistakes,~\citet{chen2021evaluating} find that LLMs will continue to generate buggy code to match the input prompt.
+Consequently, if the test-time prompt includes even minor mistakes,~\citeauthor{chen2021evaluating} find that LLMs will continue to generate buggy code to match the input prompt.
 This issue is further described in Section~\ref{sec:hal_why}.